Hot Tub Financing: Cozy Up With These Funding Options

 If you pursue in-store financing from a hot tub dealer, you may be offered competitive promotions or holiday-specific deals.
 Here are a couple options, with rates and terms accurate as of Nov.
 4, 2021:

 Beachcombers offers hot tub financing up to $100,000 through its partner lender, FinanceIt.
 It offers repayment terms up to 240 months and rates between 7.99% and 12.99%.

-As with financing from LightStream and Marcus by Goldman Sachs, there are no penalties for paying off your hot tub early.
+As with financing from LightStream, there are no penalties for paying off your hot tub early.

 American Pool and Spa

 American Pool and Spa, based in Kentucky, works with two companies to offer financing.
 Eligibility is based on credit rating and other criteria.

 - HFS Financial Services offers secured and unsecured loans up to $500,000.
 Rates start at 2.99%, while terms can go up to 20 years.
 There are no fees or penalties for paying off your loan early.